GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Introduction

-The proliferation of\gls{llm}-based chatbots and other compute-intensive generative applications is continuously increasing the global energy demand of data centers.
-On top of being hosted on cloud platforms, many LLMs are being deployed at the edge in phones, laptops, etc..
-In both scenarios, weights and activations quantization to a reduced set of integer values is a standard solution to reduce the computational, communication and memory costs, as it allows to use low-precision binary numbers.
-Some work show that 4b quantization can have negligible impact on the accuracy of such models\cite{NEURIPS2024_b5b93943}.
-On top of that, those workloads tend to rely on numerous matrix multiplications, whose values are mostly concentrated around zero\cite{Gongyo_2024_ACCV}.
-Under such considerations, the potential of finding better encodings for energy efficient low-precision computations has become very timely.
+The proliferation of \gls{llm}-based chatbots and other compute-intensive generative applications is continuously increasing the global energy demand of data centers.
+Besides being hosted on cloud platforms, many LLMs are deployed at the edge in phones, laptops, etc. In both scenarios, quantizing weights and activations to a smaller set of integer values is a common strategy to reduce computational, communication, and memory overheads, enabling more efficient low-precision computation.
+Prior studies have shown that 4-bit quantization can have a negligible impact on model accuracy \cite{NEURIPS2024_b5b93943, muller2025sinq}.
+Furthermore, these workloads tend to rely on numerous matrix multiplications, whose values are mostly concentrated around zero\cite{Gongyo_2024_ACCV}.
+Consequently, the potential of finding better encodings for energy-efficient low-precision computations has become increasingly important.

+Unlike prior approaches, such as Bayesian Optimization \cite{grosnit2022boils} or reinforcement learning \cite{hosny2020drills}, that optimize transformation sequences or parameterized \gls{rtl} templates, GENIAL directly targets the operand encoding itself.
+This is realized through a combination of (i) self-supervised pretraining to learn robust encoding representations, (ii) legality-aware network inversion losses that preserve bijectivity, and (iii) a hierarchical EDA-in-the-loop flow with options trading off execution time and fidelity.

-To achieve this, we propose GENIAL: a framework that enables fast, yet powerful, binary encoding discovery for optimizing metrics such as power or area of encoding-dependent circuits.
-While we mainly focus on multiplier units, we also show that our framework is suitable for other circuits.
+We propose GENIAL: a framework that enables fast and effective binary encoding discovery for optimizing circuit-level metrics such as power or area.
+While we mainly focus on multiplier units, we also show that our framework generalizes to other circuit types.
 This work brings forth the following contributions:

-\begin{itemize} \item We introduce GENIAL, a machine learning-based \gls{dse} framework for the discovery of novel encodings optimized to reduce power consumption of an arithmetic circuit.
+\begin{itemize} \item We introduce GENIAL, a machine learning-based \gls{dse} framework for the discovery of novel binary encodings that optimize arithmetic circuits for power efficiency.

-\item We perform comprehensive ablation studies to justify each component of the framework.
+\item We perform comprehensive ablation studies to justify each component within the framework.

-\item We show that generation by Network Inversion drastically accelerates the \gls{dse} by demonsrating superior sample efficiency.
+\item We show that generation via Network Inversion drastically accelerates \gls{dse}, achieving superior sample efficiency compared to random or heuristic search.

-\item We thus deploy a high effort \gls{lso} flow to maximize the accuracy of the surrogate model inherent to GENIAL.
+\item We deploy a high-effort \gls{lso} flow to maximize the usefulness of the surrogate model inherent to GENIAL.